gogocat/dataBind/README.md

         <span>Hello</span>
     </h1>
 ```
 The attribute `data-jq-show` is refernce to the viewModel's property '**isShow**'.
-This property can be a boolean, or a function that returns boolean.
+This property can be a boolean or a function that returns boolean.
 If `isShow` is `true` the element will be display, otherwise it will be hidden.
 It also can handle negate expression eg `!isShow`.

 ### model binding
 ```html